-Earthborn Holistic Grain Free receives the Advisor’s highest rating of 5 stars.
+Earthborn Holistic Grain Free Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 The following is a list of recipes available at the time of this review.

-- Earthborn Holistic Select Grain Free Great Plains Feast
+- Earthborn Holistic Grain Free Great Plains Feast

 - Earthborn Holistic Select Grain Free Primitive Natural

-Earthborn Holistic Select Grain Free Great Plains Feast was selected to represent the others in the line for this review.
+Earthborn Holistic Grain Free Great Plains Feast was selected to represent the other products in the line for this review.

 Earthborn Holistic Grain Free Great Plains Feast